(b. 20 October 1943, Lviv).

 Ms. Sikora initially studied piano at a music school in Gdańsk from 1951–63.
 She then studied sound engineering at the Fryderyk Chopin University of Music in Warsaw, where she earned her MA in 1968, and electronic music with François Bayle and Pierre Schaeffer at the Groupe de Recherches Musicales in Paris from 1968–70.
 She later studied composition with Tadeusz Baird and Zbigniew Rudziński at the Fryderyk Chopin University of Music and completed a second MA in 1977.
 She studied composition privately with Betsy Jolas in Paris from 1981–84, as well as computer music at IRCAM in Paris and with John Chowning at Stanford University.
 She received an honorary doctorate from the Karol Lipiński University of Music in Wrocław in 1999.

-She is also active in other positions.
+She has also held other posts.
 As a performer, she co-founded with Krzysztof Knittel and Wojciech Michniewski the group of composers KEW in 1973, which was active from 1973–75.
+She served as artistic director of the festival Musica Electronica Nova in Wrocław from 2011–17.

 In addition to the works listed below, she has written scores for numerous films.